bigly87/MultiNodeEdit/README.md

 # MultiNodeEdit Tool
+##V001

-This tool give you the ability to change a knob value in multiple nodes from same node class at the same time.
+This tool gives you the ability to change a knob value in multiple nodes from same node class at the same time.